 One single mistake could destroy all their previous efforts.

-The reason being, people only subscribe to such services when they have something that they genuinely care about.
+The reason is: people only subscribe to such services when they have something that they genuinely care about.

-For instance, people love their dogs and therefore subscribe to dog-grooming service.
+For instance, people love their dogs and therefore subscribe to dog-grooming services.
 Imagine if something terrible happens to that dog.
 In that case, the dog-owner would never trust that company again.

 Companies that adopt this model have to be extra cautious about unfortunate events.